love2d/love/readme.md

 We use the 'default' branch for development, and therefore it should not be considered stable.
-Also used is the 'minor' branch, which is used for features in the next minor version and it is not our development target (which would be the next revision).
-(Version numbers formatted major.minor.revision.)
+Also used is the 'minor' branch, which is used for features in the next minor version and it is not our development target (which would be the next revision - version numbers are formatted major.minor.revision.)

 We tag all our releases (since we started using mercurial), and have binary downloads available for them.

+Experimental changes are developed in the separate [love-experiments][love-experiments] repository.

 Builds
 ------